Tiger Woods: Recovery from back operation not as fast as I'd like - 'I still want to make another comeback'

 "No one's asked me about it," he said and when asked to clarify his position, he merely repeated: "No one's asked me about it."

-Watch the DP World Tour over the next four seasons exclusively live on Sky Sports, along with the next two Ryder Cups.
-Stream the DP World Tour and more with no contract.
+Watch the Hero World Challenge, hosted by Tiger Woods, live this week on Sky Sports.
+Live coverage begins on Thursday from 4.30pm on Sky Sports Golf.
+Stream the PGA Tour and more with no contract.